When Can We Answer Queries Using Result-Bounded Data Interfaces?: Schema simplification for expressive constraints

-\sectionarxiv{Schema simplification for\\expressive constraints}{Schema simplification for expressive constraints} We have presented in Section~\ref{sec:simplify} the two kinds of simplifications anticipated in the introduction: \emph{existence-check simplification} (using result-bounded methods to check for the existence of tuples, as in Example~\ref{ex:existencecheck}); and \emph{FD simplification} (using them to retrieve functionally determined information, as in in Example~\ref{ex:fd}).
+We have presented in Section~\ref{sec:simplify} the two kinds of simplifications anticipated in the introduction: \emph{existence-check simplification} (using result-bounded methods to check for the existence of tuples, as in Example~\ref{ex:existencecheck}); and \emph{FD simplification} (using them to retrieve functionally determined information, as in Example~\ref{ex:fd}).
 A natural question is then to understand whether these simplifications capture \emph{all} the ways in which result-bounded methods can be useful, for integrity constraints expressed in more general constraint languages.
-It turns out that this is not the case when we move even slightly beyond $\incd$s: \begin{example} Consider a schema $\aschema$ with TGD constraints $T(y) \wedge S(x) \rightarrow T(x)$ and $T(y) \rightarrow \exists x ~ S(x) $.
+It turns out that this is not the case when we move even slightly beyond $\incd$s: \begin{exa} Consider a schema $\aschema$ with TGD constraints $T(y) \wedge S(x) \rightarrow T(x)$ and $T(y) \rightarrow \exists x ~ S(x) $.
 We have an input-free access method $\mt_S$ on~$S$ with result bound~$1$ and a Boolean access method $\mt_T$ on~$T$.
 Consider the query $Q= \exists y ~ T(y)$.
-The following monotone plan answers $Q$:\ Applying this to canonical databases rather than instances, we have that for all Boolean CQs $Q$, for all $k \in \NN$, there is a finite $J$ satisfying~$\Sigma^*$ such that for all Boolean CQs $Q'$ of size at most $k$:
+Note that the constraints imply that $Q$ is equivalent to $\exists x ~ T(x) \wedge S(x)$.